bboerner/pandas/doc/source/io.rst

     a list of integers that specify row locations for a multi-index on the columns E.g. [0,1,3].
 Intervening rows that are not specified will be skipped (e.g. 2 in this example are skipped).
-Note that this parameter ignores commented lines, so header=0 denotes the first line of data rather than the first line of the file.
+Note that this parameter ignores commented lines and empty lines if ``skip_blank_lines=True`` (the default), so header=0 denotes the first line of data rather than the first line of the file.
+  - ``skip_blank_lines``: whether to skip over blank lines rather than interpreting them as NaN values
   - ``skiprows``: A collection of numbers for rows in the file to skip.
 Can also be an integer to skip the first ``n`` rows
   - ``index_col``: column number, column name, or list of column numbers/names,